1,491: Athletic Team Travel

 All travel must be preceded by completing an "Employee's Travel Request" form.
 Without this form, travel is not authorized, is not covered by insurance, and it is not possible to receive a travel advance.
 Travel requests are available on the university website at: http://www.unr.edu/general-information/faculty-and-staff/forms

-All advances must be reconciled within fifteen (15) days after completion of the trip.
+All advances must be reconciled within fifteen (15) days after completion of the trip by submitting a Group Travel Claim form.
 Additionally, in advance of the travel, a final copy of the official travel roster and itinerary are to be distributed to the sport administrator and a copy should be given to the athletics administration front desk.
 The travel itinerary should include the following:

 - Official travel party list - each person traveling with the team must be listed by name and purpose of travel.
 Only persons whose names are on the approved list may travel with the team.

 - Departure date and time, return date and time.

 - Mode of transportation and name of carrier.

 - Lodging, including name, address and telephone number or property.